-- (b) A workload tool for determining appropriate staffing levels for Emergency Departments; - (c) A plan identifying the appropriate number and location of emergency medicine trainees which ought be funded by NSW Health.
+- (a) Identify and publish current staffing levels and profiles for each existing Emergency Department; - (b) A workload tool for determining appropriate staffing levels for Emergency Departments; - (c) A plan identifying the appropriate number and location of emergency medicine trainees which ought be funded by NSW Health.

-A clinical support officer be rostered for duty as a Recommendation 103: communications officer for no less than 16 hours per day at every Emergency Department.
+Recommendation 103: A clinical support officer be rostered for duty as a communications officer for no less than 16 hours per day at every Emergency Department.